caligrafy/caligrafy-quill/README.md

 ## Installation

 ### Quick Installation
-+ Pull the code from github (You can either clone the repo or download the zip file)
++ Run the following code from the terminal to get the latest version of Caligrafy
-+ It is recommended to place the repo at the Server Document Root level
-+ run `composer install` to get all the dependencies needed
+    ```bash
+    composer create-project -s dev caligrafy/caligrafy-quill

+    ```
-+ run `php caligrafer.php initialize` from the terminal to initialize the framework.
-Alternatively, you can also run `.bin/caligrafer initialize`
++ Run the following code in from the Caligrafy root folder to initialize the framework
+    ```bash

+    php caligrafer.php initialize

+    #or

+    .bin/caligrafer initialize

+    ```
 + You are good to go!
-+ You can test if the framework is working by visiting `http://localhost:<server port, default 80>/<caligrafy root folder. default: caligrafy-quill>` in the browser.
-If caligrafy is not installed at the Server Document Root level, refer to the `Different Root Folder` section below.
-+ If the quick installation does not complete successfully, proceed with the manual installation
+If the quick installation does not complete successfully, proceed with the manual installation

 ### Manual Installation
 + Pull the code from github (You can either clone the repo or download the zip file)